marduklev/skin.swan-alpha/swan_info.md

      *  click down to navigate trough some content containers
 >  by click on a cast member you can decide if you wanna do a local search or tmdb search ( requires embuary info addon )

+>  by default the skin overrides the common select action when click on movie or tv show item in a container,
+>  which means that you go to the info dialog for that item
+>  you can disble this behaviour in the L I B R A R Y skinsetting section in the videoinfo subsection

 >  by focus a cast member you'll get a list with movies and tv shows from your library

 >  the skin looks if a soundtrack exists in your music library for the movie/show and if wished do a youtube lookup for a soundtrack which xan be played

 >  each container content can be en/disabled within the skinsettings section

 >  you can scroll trough some artwork and can go to fullscreen slideshow by click on the artwork.
     there are 2 ways from where those images are loaded which can be selected within the skinsettings
         1. **RECOMMENDED** : show scrapped artwork which respects the definitions from your **advancedsettings.xml**
         2. show content of extrafanart folder which should be place in the item art folder (depreciated method for storing)